elephantscale/es-training-new/elastic/slides/Python-API.md

   - Several choices for scala
   - Elasticsearch.pm module for perl

-* You don’t have to wrangle JSON.
+* You don't have to wrangle JSON.

 ```python